Anatomy of Carpal Tunnel SyndromeÂ

 These will stretch and relieve some tension in your muscles, making it easier to bend your hand up and down without compressing the nerve sheath further.

-Research shows that nerve gliding exercises are especially good for carpal tunnel pain relief.
+Research shows that nerve gliding exercises are especially effective for relieving carpal tunnel pain.
 They ease tension in surrounding tissue while relieving pressure on the nerve.

 Hold each position for 5 seconds.